mozilla-services/loads/docs/source/internals.rst

 6. During the tests, both the requests' `Session`, the test case itself and the websocket objects report their progress in real time to test_result.
-When there is a need to disambiguate the calls, a loads_status object is passed along.
+When there is a need to disambiguate the calls, a ``loads_status`` attribute is available on the session object.

-   It contains data about the hits, the total number of users, the current user and the current hit.
+   It is a tuple containing respectively the hits, the total number of users, the current user and the current hit.

 7. Each time a call is made to the test_result object to add data, it notifies its list of observers to be sure they are up to date.
 This is helpful to